 After a few minutes, lift your stencil.
 Your freshly stamped concrete slab should retain its design with a good mixture of cement.
 For general uses, a mixture of 1:2:4 or 1 part cement, 2 parts sand, and 4 parts coarse aggregate is sufficient for patio pavements.

-Let your newly stamped concrete cure for at least a week before filling in joining sand.
+Let your newly stamped concrete cure for at least a week before filling in the joining sand.
 You can now paint on your cured cement using your stencil as a guide.

 Also, make sure to find a reputable supplier.
 The best-recommended countries that sell most of the best slate materials are those that come from the U.S. and Spain.
 Read more about our guide on stamped concrete patios here.

-Slate Patio Cost
+Slate Outdoor Patio Cost

-Building your slate patio can cost more than your average concrete tiling and will depend on the slate tile, paver, or slab to use.
+Building your slate patio can cost more than your average concrete tiling and will depend on the tile, paver, or slab to use.

 Other expenses can include: